-NOTE 9.
+NOTE 10.
 UNCERTAIN TAX POSITIONS

-Accounting principles generally accepted in the United States of America require Housing's management to evaluate tax positions taken and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would be sustained upon examination by the Internal Revenue Service.
-Management has analyzed the tax positions taken and has concluded that as of June 30, 2022 and 2020 there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the consolidated financial statements.
+Accounting principles generally accepted in the United States of America require Housing's management to evaluate tax positions taken and recognize a tax liability (or asset) if Housing has taken an uncertain position that more likely than not would be sustained upon examination by the Internal Revenue Service.
+Management has analyzed the tax positions taken and has concluded that as of June 30, 2023 and 2022 there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the consolidated financial statements.
 Housing is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Housing believes it is no longer subject to income tax examinations for years prior to 2018.
+Housing believes it is no longer subject to income tax examinations for years prior to 2019.

-NOTE 10.
+NOTE 11.
 CURRENT VULNERABILITY DUE TO CERTAIN CONCENTRATIONS

 A significant portion of Housing's revenue is derived from HUD and state agency subsidies.
 Because of this, Housing operates in a heavily regulated environment.
 The operations of Housing are subject to the administrative directives, rules and regulations of federal regulatory agencies, including, but not limited to, HUD.
-Such administrative directives, rules and regulations are subject to change by an act of congress or an administrative change mandated by HUD or state agencies.
+Such administrative directives, rules and regulations are subject to change by an act of Congress or an administrative change mandated by HUD or state agencies.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, to comply with a change and would have a severe effect on operations.

-NOTE 11.
+NOTE 12.
 PENSION PLAN

 Housing maintains a 403(B) deferred compensation plan covering substantially all employees.
 Eligible participants may elect to contribute a percentage of their annual gross salaries.
 The provisions of the plan call for Housing to make a matching contribution.
-For the years ended June 30, 2022 and 2021, Housing's contribution amounted to \$8,254 and \$14,055, respectively.
+For the years ended June 30, 2023 and 2022, Housing's contribution amounted to \$29,972 and \$8,254, respectively.